 Appointments scheduled during the school day are considered an absence from class(es).
 Parents are strongly encouraged to schedule dental/medical and other appointments after school hours or on weekends.
-If a child needs to be released from school early, a phone call, signed note, or email attendance@universitylaboratoryschool.org from a parent or guardian must be sent to school stating the time of release and the reason.
-Should parents have questions or concerns about scheduling appointments for their child, please contact the school office.
+If a child needs to be released from school early, a phone call, signed note, or email attendance@universitylaboratoryschool.org from a parent or guardian must be done the day prior to the appointment.
+Parents/guardians must include the time of release and the reason.
 Students will be provided an off-campus pass from the school office any time they leave school during the school day.
 Students must report to the office prior to leaving campus to pick up their pass.